Kenley Jansen: 2017

 On January 10, 2017, the Dodgers announced the re-signing of Jansen to a five-year, $80 million contract.
-On June 11, he recorded his 200th career save against the Cincinnati Reds.

-On June 2, 2017, Jansen recorded his 36th strikeout of the season, setting an MLB season record for most strikeouts without giving up a walk.
-The previous record was held by St. Louis Cardinals starting pitcher Adam Wainwright, who struck out 35 batters before giving up a walk in the 2013 season.
-The streak eventually reached 51 strikeouts before he recorded his first walk of the season on June 25 against the Colorado Rockies.
+On June 11, he recorded his 200th career save.
+On June 2, Jansen recorded his 36th strikeout of the season, setting an MLB season record for most strikeouts without giving up a walk.
+The previous record was held by Cardinals starting pitcher Adam Wainwright, who struck out 35 batters before giving up a walk in the 2013 season.
+The streak eventually reached 51 strikeouts before he issued his first walk of the season, giving Nolan Arenado of the Colorado Rockies a base on balls on June 25.
 He was named to his second straight All-Star Game.
 Jansen pitched in 65 games for the Dodgers in 2017, with five wins, a 1.32 ERA, 109 strikeouts (with only seven walks) and 41 saves.
-For the second straight year, he was awarded with the Trevor Hoffman National League Reliever of the Year Award.
+For the second straight year, he was awarded the National League Reliever of the Year Award.

 Jansen started the playoffs by finishing all three games of the Dodgers 2017 NLDS sweep of the Diamondbacks.
 He saved two of the games and did not allow an earned run in 3 2/3 innings.
-He pitched 4 1/3 innings over four games in the 2017 NLCS against the Cubs and did not allow a batter to reach base, while striking out eight.
+He pitched 4 1/3 innings over four games in the 2017 NLCS against the Cubs and did not allow a batter to reach base while striking out eight.
 Jansen allowed two runs to score, including a solo homer by Marwin González in Game Two of the 2017 World Series against the Houston Astros.
 It was his first blown save in the postseason and snapped his MLB record of converting his first 12 post-season save opportunities.
 In Game Five of the series, he picked up the loss in the Dodgers 10 inning defeat.
 In his second inning of work, he hit Brian McCann with two outs and then after a walk, he gave up a walk-off single to Alex Bregman.
 Overall, he pitched 8 2/3 innings over six games, with two saves and three runs allowed as the Dodgers lost the series in seven games.